 TGaz Editor: Modify the text in P118L11-18 as follows:

-A PEDMG ISTA may initiate an FTM measurement exchange using the first path AWV setting by setting the value of the trigger field of the Fine Timing Measurement Request frame that initiates the exchange to 2.
-An PEDMG ISTA may send a Fine Timing Measurement Request frame with the trigger set to 2 only if the RSTA has set the First Path Training Supported subfield to 1 in the Beamforming field of the EDMG capabilities element and the ISTA and RSTA have performed beamforming training for first path as defined in 10.39.9.6.
-The first path AWV settings shall be used in transmission and reception of FTM and ACK frames sent by the ISTA and RSTA during the FTM burst.
+A PEDMG ISTA initiates an FTM measurement exchange using the first path AWV setting by setting the value of the trigger field of the Fine Timing Measurement Request frame that initiates the exchange to 2.
+An PEDMG ISTA may send a Fine Timing Measurement Request frame with the trigger set to 2 only if the RSTA has set the First Path Training Supported subfield to 1 in the Beamforming field of the EDMG capabilities element and the ISTA and RSTA have performed beamforming training for first path as defined in 10.39.9.6. (#1430) When the trigger is set to 2 in the Fine Timing Measurement request that initiates the burst, t he first path AWV settings shall be used in transmission and reception of FTM and ACK frames sent by the ISTA and RSTA during the FTM burst.